 About Us

 We are a specialty nursery growing herbaceous ornamental wildflowers, grasses, and select hybrids and cultivars.
 In creating our plant selection particular attention has been given to plants that are hardy, robust-growing, and low-maintenance while embodying a more natural and wild aesthetic.
-It is this very same selection of plants we as designers use to practice the art of naturalistic planting design.
-Our sales approach is hands-on, and we go to great lengths to help customers understand the plants in our nursery from both an ecological and design perspective, often resulting in a personal consultation concerning the development of their garden, and a tour of the nursery’s display gardens.
+It is the same selection of plants we as designers use to practice the art of naturalistic planting design.
+Our sales approach is hands-on and we go to great lengths to help customers understand the plants in our nursery from both an ecological and design perspective, which often includes a guided tour of the nursery’s display gardens.

 Naturalistic Planting Design

-Nature is in a state of constant and dynamic change from season to season.
-Our focus is on herbaceous perennial plants which reflect this change while remaining beautiful, keeping our gardens attractive from spring into winter, what is known as a “long season of interest”.
-Ultimately we chose to grow a particular plant not for its rarity or popularity but for the artistic effect it contributes to the garden as a whole.
-In harsher climates such as in Maine, plant foliage and structure play a particularly important role in the garden as it is with us over a longer period, and color is best seen as an important yet added extra.
+Nature is in a state of constant and dynamic change from season to season, and our focus is on herbaceous perennial plants that reflect this change while remaining beautiful, thereby keeping our gardens attractive from spring into winter.
+Plants that embody this important characteristic are known as having a “long season of interest”.
+In temperate climates such as Maine, the aesthetic quality of a plant that most often persists is its structure, and thus this plays a particularly important role, whereas color is best seen as an important yet added extra.
+Ultimately we chose to grow a plant not for its rarity or popularity but for the artistic effect it contributes to the garden as a whole.

 We are keenly aware of the ongoing effort in the commercial plant industry to entice the public with an ever-increasing selection of plants.
-In our opinion, newly introduced hybrids and cultivars are often no better than already existing tried and true forms or species, and this effort often leads to confusing the gardener rather than enlightening.
+In our opinion, newly introduced hybrids and cultivars are often no better than already existing tried and true cultivars and species, and feel this often leads to confusing the gardener rather than enlightening.
 From these new introductions, we pick and choose carefully.
 One exception is the renewed interest and introduction of native plant cultivars which we believe is a very promising and beneficial trend.
-Professional trials for certain important genera can be found at the link to Mt.
+Professional trials for certain important genera can be found on the website of Mt.
 Cuba Center.
 That said, we actively select new plants for our nursery.
-These new selections are not only the result of the genetic diversity found within the seeds we sow but of our ‘plant hunting’ effort when from season to season we explore different local habitats to find indigenous plants with unique qualities.
-As new introductions, such plants have the added benefit of potentially helping to support a wider array of wildlife while introducing new possibilities in design.
-When looking through our plant selection, a description with the words “A local selection” means it has been propagated from local genetic stock within a roughly 30-mile radius of the nursery.
-A visit to the ocean and the shores and tributaries of Merrymeeting Bay, as well as fragments of sandplain grassland, and open woodlands, each with their unique and diverse flora, provide untold inspiration.
+These new selections not only result from the genetic diversity found within the seeds we sow but also from our effort in ‘plant hunting’ when from season to season we explore different local habitats to find indigenous plants with unique qualities.
+As new introductions such plants have the added benefit of potentially helping to support a wider array of wildlife while introducing new possibilities in design.
+When looking through our plant selection, a description with the words “A local selection” means it has been propagated from local genetic stock.
+A visit to the ocean and the shores and tributaries of Merrymeeting Bay, as well as fragments of sandplain grassland, meadows, open woodlands, and even roadsides, each with its unique and diverse flora, provide continuing inspiration.

-For us, naturalistic planting design is an aesthetic grounded in the natural world, and we look for inspiration as much in the spontaneity of natural areas as we do in highly designed gardens.
-No matter the source of our inspiration, gardening is always a living process that requires not only artistic vision but a basic understanding of the scientific disciplines of ecology, biology, and botany, which altogether makes it wholly unique as an art form.
-Complete artistic expression is not yet achieved until all those creatures that flutter and buzz, creep and crawl, find refuge in the plantings we create, not only for us, but for them.
-As both gardeners and nature lovers, our goal is to inspire and encourage imagination in the art of garden creation with respect to the dynamic beauty and emotion of nature.
+Naturalistic planting design is an aesthetic grounded in the natural world, and inspiration is found as much in the spontaneous beauty of natural areas as in highly designed gardens.
+No matter the source of inspiration, gardening remains a living process that requires not only artistic vision but a basic understanding of the scientific disciplines of ecology, biology, and botany, altogether making it wholly unique as an art form.
+Complete artistic expression is not yet achieved until all those creatures that flutter and buzz, creep, and crawl, find refuge in the plantings we create not only for us but for them.
+As both gardeners and nature lovers our goal is to inspire and encourage imagination in the art of garden design with particular attention given to the dynamic beauty and emotion of nature.

 Display/Demonstration Gardens

-Campo di Fiori and its three different display gardens is not only a showcase for the natural beauty of plants but a place of ongoing experimentation in designing with them.
-Every year and every season is different, and these gardens, like all gardens, are by nature forever works-in-progress.
+Campo di Fiori and its display gardens are not only a showcase for the natural beauty of plants but a place of ongoing experimentation in designing with them.
+Every year and every season is different, and like all gardens, they are by nature forever works in progress.

 Perennial Meadow

 Traveling past the sales area and through the white pine hedge is the largest display garden known as the Perennial Meadow.
-Here is the greatest diversity of plants with strong and long-lasting structures artistically juxtaposed in an informal, open-border, matrix, or meadow-like planting.
-The heavy clay loam supports large clumps of Calamagrostis, Eupatorium, Panicum, and Vernonia along the back, and in the middle and foreground is a semi-matrix dominated of the grass Sesleria with intermingled clumps of Sedum, Allium, Liatris, Echinacea, Persicaria, Penstemon, and Zizia, among several others.
-This garden is at its height of visual interest from late spring into late fall.
-A path runs through and behind the deepest parts of the meadow allowing one to immerse themselves amongst the plants and to experience the planting more intimately and from different angles.
+Here is the greatest diversity of plants with strong and long-lasting structures artistically juxtaposed in an informal, open-border, meadow-like planting.
+The heavy clay loam supports large clumps of Calamagrostis, Filipendula, Eupatorium, Panicum, and Vernonia, which rise above a semi-matrix of Sesleria, intermingled with clumps of Sedum, Allium, Liatris, Echinacea, Persicaria, Penstemon, and Zizia, among several others.
+This garden is at its height of visual interest from mid-summer into late fall.
+A path runs through the center of the meadow allowing one to immerse oneself amongst the plants and animal life and to experience the planting more intimately and from different angles.

 Carex Woodland Meadow